 This would explain the current hype surrounding customer experience and the need to create engaging interactions.
-Still, a recent Forrester report claimed that even though 90% of executives rated customer experience as critical, only 11% of these executives considered themselves disciplined enough in their approach towards customer experience.
+Still, a recent Forrester report claimed that even though 90% of executives rated customer experience as critical, only 11% of these executives considered themselves disciplined enough to approach customer experience.
 As a matter of fact- the report further revealed- most companies consider customer support teams as marginally profitable organizations.
-The entire goal of such companies therefore, as you can imagine, involves reducing the cost of acceptable service which translates to little or no thought of an up-sell.
+Therefore, the entire goal of such companies, as you can imagine, involves reducing the cost of acceptable service, which translates to little or no thought of an up-sell.
 At the end of the day, there is no direct connection between support renewal and customer satisfaction leaving the organization’s bottom line to bear the brunt.

-With incidents such as the infamous Comsat saga, where a recording of a call agent from Comsat is heard mistreating a customer who wants to cancel his service, its quite clear that some call centers are still in the dark ages.
-Needless to say, there is a need for such companies to improve and personalize their services or else customers will go elsewhere- after all, its as easy as a click of a button.
-On the other hand however, smart companies are coming to the realization that call centers are actually pots of gold and not opportunities to cut on costs.
+With incidents such as the infamous Comsat saga, where a recording of a call agent from Comsat is heard mistreating a customer who wants to cancel his service, it’s quite clear that some call centers are still in the dark ages.
+Needless to say, there is a need for such companies to improve and personalize their services, or else customers will go elsewhere- after all, it’s as easy as a click of a button.
+On the other hand, smart companies realize that call centers are actually pots of gold and not opportunities to cut costs.
 Just think about it, call centers allow companies to access and leverage customer data and engage with customers.
-Plus, with the right knowledge, this data can be used to provide details on how exactly customers want to engage, the improvements that can be made in customer interaction further upstream and the metrics that need monitoring.
+Plus, with the right knowledge, this data can be used to provide details on how exactly customers want to engage, the improvements that can be made in customer interaction further upstream, and the metrics that need monitoring.

-Geared towards measuring the efficiency and effectiveness of business processes, Call Criteria ensures that customers receive a consistent standard of service when they come in contact with a customer service representative.
-With Call Criteria, there are always human ears at the opposite end of every call that comes in to the organization; this ensures accurate and precise analysis of the quality and service of your products.
+Geared towards measuring the efficiency and effectiveness of business processes, Call Criteria ensures that customers receive a consistent standard of service when they contact a customer service representative.
+With Call Criteria, there are always human ears at the opposite end of every call that comes into the organization; this ensures accurate and precise analysis of your products’ quality and service.
 Simply put, we are the proverbial ears to the ground.

 – Measure wrongs behaviors